adikulkarni11/Machine-Learning-Models/README.md

   - Utilized Data Augmentation to fight Overfitting.
   - Observed a **94.6%** accuracy with the limited amount of training data samples
   - Implemented pre-trained Convolutional neural network **VGG16**.

+  ---
+  Primary Resource: Hands-On Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron
+  ---